gregsadetsky/recurse-rfid-visits/README.md

 - web server responds with audio url to play and if the tag is already known, signs in the person using the hub visits api
 - raspi plays audio file over speakers mounted on/around octopus

+### where is the code

+- oauth web server "checkintopus" is [here](https://github.com/gregsadetsky/checkintopus)
+- hardware raspberry pi code will be in this repo

 ### TODO main tasks

 - write/finish/polish setup/main oauth (django?) server. basic features: